Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 The 3-Step Process: How to Actually Get Your Number in 2025

-Step 1: DESIGNATE (Day 1-2)
+Step 1: DESIGNATE (Registration Day)

 Published information includes:

-• Your Corporate Number
+• Corporate Number (13 digits)

-• Company name (in Japanese and romanized)
+• Company name (商号)

-• Registered head office address
+• Registered head office address (本店所在地)

 Breaking Through the Real Barriers Foreign Businesses Face